Samuel Juster

-Samuel Juster, AIA, (12 February 1896 – 2 May 1982) was an American architect who practiced during the mid-20th century in New York City and New Jersey.
+Samuel Juster, AIA (12 February 1896 – 2 May 1982) was an American architect who practiced during the mid-20th century in New York City and New Jersey.

 Career

 Early life and education

 Juster was born in Bucharest, Romania.
 He earned a diploma from Cooper Union in 1917.
-He studied Beaux Arts, Corbett-Gugler, Atelier (345 East 33rd Street, Manhattan), between 1915 and 1917, earned a diploma from the International Correspondence School in 1918.
+He studied Beaux Arts, Corbett-Gugler, Atelier (345 East 33rd Street, Manhattan), between 1915 and 1917, and earned a diploma from the International Correspondence School in 1918.
 In 1956, his office was located at 36G Broadway, New York City.

 Early career

 While earning his diplomas, Juster was Squad Leader, draftsmen and writer for Goldner & Goldberg from 1913 to 1917; he was a draftsman, writer, and supervisor at the firm of Alfred C. Bossom from 1918 to 1924 where he met Anthony J. DePace with whom, in 1923, he formed the partnership DePace & Juster, an architectural firm.

 DePace and Juster (1923–1947)

 Anthony DePace left the firm of Cass Gilbert in 1923 and formed DePace and Juster with Juster.
-The firm continued in practice until 1947 when the partnership was dissolved.
+The firm continued in practice until 1947, when the partnership was dissolved.
 Juster claimed in 1956 that the practice was established in 1925 and disestablished in 1948.